Chagga states: Etymology

 This misconception quickly turned into the foundation of colonial rule.
 German expeditionary forces took over military command of the Kilimanjaro kingdoms in 1892, incorporating them into German East Africa.
 German control in the region drastically changed regional government in the years that followed.
 At the newly established town of Moshi, mangis were appointed local administrators who were tasked with keeping the peace, allocating land, organizing corvée labor, and collecting taxes under the supervision of a government official.
 Their prosperity now came from extorting money and labor from their subjects rather than through trade or combat.

 Moreover, the Germans started to combine many of the lesser kingdoms into bigger ones.
 By 1916, the total had dropped to 28 as a result.
 The mountain was significantly impacted by Christian missionaries as well.
 Following the Germans into Kilimanjaro in the middle of the 1890s, the Catholic Holy Fathers and the Leipzig Lutheran Mission soon spread across the mountain, erecting churches, schools, and clinics.
 Every chiefdom on the mountain had a resident European missionary by the year 1915.
 Kilimanjaro was approached by these officials and missionaries in the same manner as it was by the explorers—as one mountain, one community.

 For instance, Widenmann concluded that specific behaviors were distinctive to the "Chagga" people in his publications from the late nineteenth century concerning health on the mountain.
 The people were seen by missionaries as belonging to a single "tribe" that had only been divided by a century of inter-chiefdom conflict.
 Bruno Gutmann, a Leipzig missionary, provides one of the most extreme instances of this alleged oneness.
 Between 1907 and 1950, he wrote more than thirty books and essays about the inhabitants of the mountain.
 Along with acknowledging that they were all members of one tribe and shared an identity, he also recorded what he believed to be their shared cultural norms and rules.

 Geographic context

 On the slope of Mount Kilimanjaro, which rises 5,895 meters above sea level, were the Chagga kingdoms and states.
 Without any prior foothills, the mountain rises directly from the plain.
 The Shira plateau, which blends into the main shape, was created by one volcanic spout; the jagged spur Mawenzi, by another; and the summit Kibo, which is the highest point in all of Africa, by the third and final enormous eruption, which forced its way between the two.

-Despite being only 3 degrees south of the equator, Kibo is a natural wonder since it is permanently covered in snow and ice.
-The Chagga gave their mountain the name "Kibo," which in some areas of Chaggaland means "Speckled" and in others is pronounced with a remarkable felicity as "Kiboo!"
+Despite being only 3 degrees south of the equator, Kibo is permanently covered in snow and ice.
+The Chagga gave their mountain the name "Kibo," which in some areas of Chaggaland means "Speckled" and in others is pronounced "Kiboo!"